djangoflow/django-df-chat/README.md

 To run a chat example you need:

 - Create two superusers via `./manage.py createsuperuser`
-- Open http://127.0.0.1:8000/api/auth/token/ and obtain a `token` for each user with username and password
+- Open http://127.0.0.1:8000/api/v1/auth/token/ and obtain a `token`  by submitting username and password.
 - Create chat room via admin http://127.0.0.1:8000/admin/df_chat/room/ and obtain `room_id` from URL
-- Open http://localhost:8000/chat/<room_id>/?token=<token> in two different browsers
+- Open http://localhost:8000/v1/chat/<room_id>/?token=<token> in two different browsers
 - Start chatting.
 You should see messages appear in both browsers